 The trustee also has the duty to identify and value all of the assets of the trust.
 Once assets are identified, the trustee must maintain detailed records of all trust income and expenses.
 The trustee also provides periodic accountings to the beneficiaries.

-Once assets are controlled, the trustee can pay any just debts of the settlor, file tax returns and pay taxes due.
-Once all debts and taxes have been paid, the trustee can distributes the trust assets to the beneficiaries.
-After all assets have been distributed and all debts and taxes have been paid, the trust is terminated.
+Once assets are controlled, the trustee can pay any just debts of the settlor, file tax returns, and pay taxes due.
+Once all debts and taxes have been paid, the trustee can distribute the trust assets to the beneficiaries.
+After all, assets have been distributed, and all debts and taxes have been paid, the trust is terminated.

-California Probate Code in in post-death trust administration in California
+California Probate Code in post-death trust administration in California

-Notice to Beneficiaries and Heirs (California Probate Code Section 16061.7): This section requires the trustee to provide notice of the settlor’s death and of the existence of the trust to all beneficiaries and heirs.
-The notice must include certain information, such as the identity of the trustee and the right to request a copy of the trust.
+Notice to Beneficiaries and Heirs (California Probate Code Section 16061.7): This section requires the trustee to provide notice of the settlor’s death and the trust’s existence to all beneficiaries and heirs.
+The notice must include certain information, such as the trustee’s identity and the right to request a copy of the trust.

 Administer Trust (California Probate Code Section 16000): This section establishes the trustee’s duty to administer the trust according to its terms and for the benefit of the beneficiaries.

-Take Contol (California Probate Code Section 16006): The trustee must take control and preserve the trust property.
+Take Contol (California Probate Code Section 16006): The trustee must control and preserve the trust property.

-Provide Accounts (California Probate Code Sections 16062 and 16063): These sections provide that the trustee shall account at least annually and at the termination of the trust.
+Provide Accounts (California Probate Code Sections 16062 and 16063): These sections provide that the trustee shall account at least annually and at the trust’s termination.
 An account contains the following.
 A statement of receipts and disbursements of principal and income.
 A statement of the assets and liabilities of the trust.